ijbd/assetra/docs/reference.rst

  - Hydro units are instantiated with hourly forced outage rates and nameplate capacities, and the net-demand-proportional capacity in each hour is limited by the nameplate capacity of the unit.
  - Hydro unit outages are sampled independently in each hour.
  - Hydro units contribute zero capacity in hours where unit outages occur, otherwise they contribute their full hourly capacity as calculated from the proportional assignment of the monthly generation across all hours of the month.
  - Hydro units can be used to model individual hydropower plants or regional hydropower.
-For larger systems, modeling a single regional hydropower unit that accounts for all generation potential in the area will significantly reduce program run time as opposed to modeling every genertaor separately.
+For larger systems, modeling a single regional hydropower unit that accounts for all generation potential in the area will significantly reduce program run time as opposed to modeling every generator separately.

 Notes
 -----
 ..
 [1] Internally, we **try** to think of *EnergySystem* objects as immutable.
 There is no method to directly add, remove, or modify *EnergyUnit* objects to/from/in an *EnergySystem*.
 The reason for this is to make explicitly clear to users that higher level objects do not track the state of lower-level objects.
 For example, if a user wants to modify a system for which a probabilistic simulation has already been evaluated, it would be tedious to both recognize the system modification from the simulation object and preserve computation from the existing evaluation.
 Further, we want to make efficient use of data structures for larger simulations.
 For example, it is both time- and memory- efficient to operate on whole fleets of energy units via matrix operation rather than evaluating each unit individually.
 This also offers a straightforward path to future parallelization.
 On the other hand, it is important for users to modify systems, i.e. add or remove units at will, and it is convenient to think of energy units as individual conceptual objects (not as fleets).
 To summarize, the internal energy system model should be immutable and operate on fleets of energy units, while the external model should be modifiable and treat energy units as individual objects.
 The *EnergySystemBuilder* acts as a bridge between these two models, by initializing the *EnergySystem* with a list of `xarray <https://docs.xarray.dev/en/stable/index.html>`_ datasets representing immutable fleets.
 ..
 [2] The dispatch order of unit datasets in probabilistic simulations is defined by two variables in the *assetra.units* module, specifically *RESPONSIVE_UNIT_TYPES* and *NONRESPONSIVE_UNIT_TYPES*.
 These two variables are lists which both define valid energy unit types and distinguish the order of unit dispatch.
 The responsive/non-responsive nomenclature refers to whether the hourly capacity of units of a given type depend on system conditions.
 For example, *StaticUnit* and *StochasticUnit* qualify as non-responsive because their probabilistic hourly capacities do not depend on the net hourly capacity matrix. *StorageUnit* on the other hand qualifies as a responsive type.
 Dispatch order follows the combined list *(NONRESPONSIVE_UNIT_TYPES + RESPONSIVE_UNIT_TYPES)*.
 ..
-[3] Partial outages instead of full outages can be achieved by varying the hourly capacity factor of a generation unt.
-This funactionality is specifcally useful for wind and solar farms that may operate at only 25-50% capacty druing certain time periods.
+[3] Partial outages instead of full outages can be achieved by varying the hourly capacity factor of a generation unit.
+This functionality is specifically useful for wind and solar farms that may operate at only 25-50% capacity during certain time periods.